Logos and uniforms of the New York Mets: 1962–77: Original design

-The original Mets uniforms from 1962 were of essentially the same design as the team's current primary home and road uniforms.
+The original Mets uniforms from 1962 were of essentially the same design as the team's current primary home uniforms, and the road uniforms used from 2012-2024.
 The home uniform was white with blue pinstripes, "Mets" script in blue outlined in orange angled upward across the chest, with the player's number on the back of the jersey in blue block numerals outlined in orange, but no player name on the back and no numerals on the front.
 The cap was blue with the orange "NY" crest on the front panel, the same as the current cap but with a blue button on top of the crown.
-The road uniform also resembled the current road grays, with "NEW YORK" in Tiffany lettering radially arched across the chest, blue placket piping, and also with no player name on the back, no numerals on the front, and no piping on the sleeves.
+The road uniform had "NEW YORK" in Tiffany lettering radially arched across the chest, blue placket piping, and also had no player name on the back and no numerals on the front.
 The primary logo appeared as a patch on the left sleeve of the road jersey in 1962, then was added to the home jersey in 1963.

 Apart from the addition of numerals to the front of the jerseys in 1965, underneath the wordmark on the player's left side, and some variations to the numeral typeface, this uniform remained largely unchanged through 1973.
 A special New York World's Fair patch was worn on the left sleeve in 1964 and '65, in place of the Mets' primary logo.
 In 1969 the logo patch was supplanted by a patch commemorating the 100th Anniversary of Major League Baseball.

 In 1974, the "Mets" script replaced the "NEW YORK" wordmark on the road jersey.
 The home uniform was unchanged.

 On a few occasions in 1976, the Mets wore special "pillbox" caps that had a cylindrical (as opposed to hemispherical) crown and three thin orange horizontal stripes around the cap.